 By Keith Clark • June 19, 2009 The venerable Crown Truck is on the 2009 InfoComm show floor, hosting demonstrations of new Harman HiQnet developments.
 Day 2 of InfoComm 2009 in Orlando proved just as interesting as day 1, starting with a big announcement from Yamaha, which will be handling the North American distribution of the Audinate Dante-MY16-AUD card, which was also just introduced at the show.
 Specifically, the MY16-AUD card is fully compatible with Yamaha digital MY16 card slots in consoles, processors and digital power amplifiers.
 Audinate’s Dante technology supplies high-performance digital media networking, and it is self-delivering for true “plug and play” digital audio networking capability.
 It uses standard Internet Protocols at 1 Gbps and/or 100 Mbps Ethernet.
 Dante-enabled devices that self configure and automatically discover the location and number of channels of other devices on a network.
 In short, this takes out a lot of complication.
 “The Dante MY16-AUD card supplies a sophisticated, yet easy to use digital media networking approach with our products,” notes Marc Lopez of Yamaha Commercial Audio.
 Marc Lopez of Yamaha Commercial Audio with Audinate Dante (click to enlarge) I’ll be providing more details about Dante next week… Stay tuned, as they saying goes… .
 Progress continues full speed ahead on the new version of Smaart sound system measurement and optimization software from Rational Acoustics, Karen and Jamie Anderson report, with a launch date of this fall, perhaps before the AES show in New York.
 Beta testing will commence soon.
 Keep an eye on the Rational Acoustics website for the latest updates about new Smaart version 7, which Karen notes “will provide all of the features that everyone loves about version 5 and version 6, plus much more.”
 Karen & Jamie Anderson of Rational Acoustics (click to enlarge) In the meantime, she also told me that Rational Acoustics is offering an Early Adopters special on Smaart, with anyone purchasing v6 right now eligible for a free upgrade to v7 as soon as it is released and available.
 Those who purchased Smart v6 prior to June 1 of this year can get the upgrade to v7 for $199. .
 Audio-Technica has long been noted for its very clever and highly useful microphone developments, with evidence at this InfoComm show coming in the form of the new BP892 MicroSet headworn mic and the BP896 MicroPoint subminiature lavalier mic.
 Both models are absolutely tiny, with the capsule on the headworn mic measuring just 2.6 mm and the capsule on the lavalier checking in at 2.5 mm.
 Steve Savanyu of A-T with the new MicroPoint lavalier mic (click to enlarge) Both are omnidirectional condenser type, capable of handeling high SPL and offering a wide frequency response. .
 The MicroSet headworn mic has a contoured earpiece that hooks behind the ear and is very secure, and it’s available as a wired model as well as in a multitude of terminations to work with A-T and other wireless systems.
 (The wired version also features a switchable integral 80 Hz high-pass filter that provides easy switching from flat frequency response to a low-end roll-off.)
 The MicroPoint lavalier plugs into its companion power module, which provides a low-frequency roll-off switch and an integral connector supplying a low-impedance balanced output.
 It also comes with an extensive accessory kit that includes clothing clip base, viper clip base, three single mic holders, two double mic holders, two windscreens and six element colors.
 Steve Savanyu of A-T, who also was recently named to InfoComm Academy’s adjunct faculty, provided the overview, and he also showed me the new ATCS-60 IR Conference System, which I’ll provide more details about as soon as possible.
 Read the rest of this post 1 2 About Keith Keith Clark Editor In Chief, ProSoundWeb & Live Sound International Keith has covered professional audio and systems contracting for more than 25 years, authoring hundreds of articles in addition to hands-on work in every facet of publishing.
 He fostered the content of ProSoundWeb (PSW) from its inception, helping build pro audio’s largest portal website, and has also served for several years as editor in chief of Live Sound International (LSI).
-Comments Leave a Reply Cancel reply Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Tagged with: Acoustics Amplifiers Applications Audio Audio Pundit Audio-Technica Avid Connectors Consoles Control Controllers Crown Digital DSP EAW Effects Ethernet Free Frequencies Harman Infocomm Microphones Mixers Monitors Music Networking New Power Processors Products Professional Recording Remote Series Shows Software Sound Standards System Systems Technology USB Websites Wireless Systems Yamaha · all topics Subscribe to Live Sound International Live Sound International brings you information on a wide range of pro audio topics.
-Stay up-to-date, get expert tips, industry news, new products and technologies delivered.
-Discover how to make smart use of today’s sound technology, Subscribe Today!
+Comments Have something to say about this PSW content?
+Leave a comment!
+Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
+Your email address will not be published.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
+Tagged with: Acoustics Amplifiers Applications Audio Audio Pundit Audio-Technica Avid Connectors Consoles Control Controllers Crown Digital DSP EAW Effects Ethernet Free Frequencies Harman InfoComm Microphones Mixers Monitors Music Networking New Power Processors Product Professional Recording Remote Series Shows Software Sound Standards System Systems Technology USB Websites Wireless Systems Yamaha · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
+Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.